 - a.
 Basis for Addition.
 Personnel and visitors can wear Face Coverings and maintain at least six feet of physical distance from people in different Households at all times.
 No inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) are involved.
 And outdoor activities are safer than indoor activities.
 Finally, the number, frequency and proximity of contacts can be minimized through capacity limitations and the risk of virus transmission can reduced through other health protocols. - b.
 Description and Conditions.
 Outdoor museums, outdoor historical sites, and outdoor public gardens (for example, the Botanical Gardens and Japanese Tea Garden may reopen to the public-and individuals may leave their residence and travel to visit these locations-subject to the following conditions: - 1.
 Only outdoor spaces may be open to the public, except for restrooms as provided below. - 2.
 Face Coverings must be worn by all staff and visitors, subject to the limited exceptions in Health Officer Order No. C19-12c (e.g., for young children), including as that order is amended in the future; - 3.
 Physical distancing of at least six-feet must be maintained at all times other than between members of the same Household; - 4.
 Other than picnic tables, which may be available for use with signs instructing patrons to clean them before and after use, common high-touch equipment and fixtures must be off-limits, with signage and with physical barriers as appropriate; - 5.
 Public restrooms, if any, must - a. be routinely disinfected frequently throughout the day, - b. have open doors to prevent touching of door handles or knobs, - c. have soap and paper towels, and - d. have signs promoting handwashing; - 6.
 The museum, outdoor historical site, or outdoor public garden must provide for contactless payment systems or, if not feasible, sanitize any payment systems, including touch screens, payment portals, pens, and styluses, after each customer use.
 Under San Francisco's Legal Tender Law, customers must be allowed to pay with cash but to further limit person-to-person contact, Personnel should encourage customers to use credit, debit, or gift cards for payment; - 7.
-Signage must be posted at each public entrance to inform all personnel and customers that they must: avoid entering the facility or location if they have a cough or fever, not enter if they are experiencing COVID-19 symptoms (list the symptoms in the San Francisco COVID-19 Health Screening Form for non-personnel (Attachment A-2), maintain a minimum six-foot distance from one another while in the facility or location, wear a Face Covering at all times, and not shake hands or engage in any unnecessary physical contact (sample signs are available online at https://sf.gov/outreach-toolkit-coronavirus-covid-19);
+Signage must be posted at each public entrance to inform all personnel and customers that they must: avoid entering the facility or location if they have a cough or fever, maintain a minimum six-foot distance from one another while in the facility or location, wear a Face Covering at all times, and not shake hands or engage in any unnecessary physical contact (sample signs are available online at https://sf.gov/outreach-toolkit-coronavirus-covid-19);